vidyavermaa/11th-chemistry/content.en/alkali-and-alkaline-metals/alkali-metals/index.md

 Alkali metals combine readily with halogens to form ionic halides MX.
 Reactivity of alkali metals with halogens increases down the group because of corresponding decrease in ionisation enthalpy.

-2M + X<sub>2</sub> 2 MX (M= Li, Na, K, Rb, Cs) (X= F, Cl, Br, I)
+2M + X<sub>2</sub> &rarr; 2MX (M= Li, Na, K, Rb, Cs) (X= F, Cl, Br, I)

 All metal halides are ionic crystals.
 However Lithium iodide shows covalent character, as it is the smallest cation that exerts high polarising power on the iodide anion.
-Additionally, the iodide ion being the largest can be polarised to a greater extent by Li+ ion.
+Additionally, the iodide ion being the largest can be polarised to a greater extent by Li<sup>+</sup> ion.

 **Reaction with liquid ammonia:**

 Alkali metals dissolve in liquid ammonia to give deep blue solutions that are conducting in nature.
-The conductivity is similar to that of pure metals (The specific conductivity of Hg is 104 Ω-1 and for sodium in liquid ammonia is 0.5 x 104 Ω-1).
+The conductivity is similar to that of pure metals (The specific conductivity of Hg is 10<sup>4</sup> Ω<sup>-1</sup> and for sodium in liquid ammonia is 0.5 x 10<sup>4</sup> Ω<sup>-1</sup>).
 This happens because the alkali metal atom readily loses its valence electron in ammonia solution.
 Both the cation and the electron are ammoniated to give ammoniated cation and ammoniated electron.

 M + (x + y)NH<sub>3</sub> → \[M(NH<sub>3</sub>)<sub>x</sub> \] + \[e(NH<sub>3</sub>)<sub>y</sub> \]<sup>-</sup>